gleam-lang/website/book-src/tour/pipe-and-capture.md

 string_builder.to_string(string_builder.reverse(string_builder.new("Hello Hayleigh!")))
 ```

-This can be expressed more clearly by binding to a variable.
+This can be expressed more clearly and verbosely by binding to an intermediate variable.

 ```gleam
 let value = string_builder.new("Hello Hayleigh!")